laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 ## Output channel configuration

-- Normal/Reverse
+- *Normal/Reverse*
-- Fail-safe on/off and value
+- Fail-safe value
-- Safety None/switch and value (if switch is defined and on, override channel with value)
+- *Safety None/switch and value (if switch is defined and on, override channel with value)*
 - Scale -/+ (end points)
 - Sub-trim (applied after scale/endpoints; We want this independent of scale)
-- Speed (0..250, speed of output change in degrees per 100ms)
+- *Speed (0..250, speed of output change in degrees per 100ms)*
 - Min/max limit (just hard limits, checked last)